Jim Dwyer (baseball)

 James Edward Dwyer (born January 3, 1950) is an American former baseball player who was an outfielder for 18 seasons in Major League Baseball (MLB) for seven different teams between 1973 and 1990.
 Listed at 5' 10", 185 lb., he batted and threw left-handed.

 MLB career

-A graduate of St. Laurence High School in Burbank, Illinois, just outside Chicago, Dwyer was selected by the St. Louis Cardinals in the 1971 draft out of Southern Illinois University, and he wasted little time in the minor leagues, debuting in the majors on June 10, 1973 with the Cardinals.
-He became known as a fastball hitter who was used mostly against right-handed pitching, and played all three outfield positions well as a reserve.
+A graduate of St. Laurence High School in Burbank, Illinois, just outside Chicago, Dwyer was selected by the St. Louis Cardinals in the 1971 draft out of Southern Illinois University.
+Dwyer spent time in the Cardinals' minor league organization in 1971-1973 at Cedar Rapids, Arkansas, Modesto, and Tulsa before debuting in the majors on June 10, 1973 with the Cardinals.
+He became known as a fastball hitter who was used mostly against right-handed pitching, and played all three outfield positions, mostly as a reserve or spot starter.